flenniken/collections/readme.md

 To debug:

 * connect iphone with wire
-* launch collections on iphone by clicking the collections desktop icon
+* launch collections on iphone by touching the collections desktop icon
 * launch Safari on your mac
 * pull down the develop menu and select collections